Prospective Students

 Application

 The Graduate School of Arts and Sciences facilitates the application submission process for both the Chemistry and Chemical Physics PhD programs.
+When applying, applicants should list up to three CCB faculty whose research areas are closest to their interests.

 The application deadline is December 1st.
 The department announces admissions decisions in February and invites accepted students to an official visit during March.
 We typically host an admitted student visit in either late February or early March.